A logical approach to exceptional LSAT results

 (E) The connection between hormone concentrations and reproductive abnormalities is not thoroughly understood.

 How should you go about answering a question like this on test day?
-And what on earth are they looking for?
-We’ve labeled it all out in this sample!
+And what on earth are the test makers looking for with questions like this?
+We’ve laid it all out in this sample of our analytic process!